 During summer, I love to play around with one of my favorite one layer coffee cakes by adding in seasonal fruit (try a rhubarb coffee cake too!) to perk it up a bit.
 And that y’all is where this glorious Strawberry Crumble Coffee Cake comes in.

-Strawberry Crumble Cake
+What is a Strawberry Crumble Cake

 The base of this cake is one of my favorites.
 Made with tangy sour cream, the first layer has such a tender and buttery texture with a warm and nostalgic taste that is out of this world.
 It’s so darn good that it could really stand on its own!